istore221/cs-final-project-flash/README.md

 ```

 ## Prerequisites
--Java 7 or greater
+- Java 7 or greater
--Apache tomcat 7 or greater
+- Apache tomcat 7 or greater

 ## Installation